 Internal Medicine, Cardiovascular Diseases (Minnesota)

-The cardiovascular elective is a 3-4 week clerkship on one of the four cardiovascular services at Saint Marys Hospital.
+The cardiovascular elective is a 3-4 week clerkship on one of the four cardiovascular services at Mayo Clinic Hospital, Saint Marys Campus.
 All of the services include a mixture of cardiac and vascular patients.
-Mayo Medical School students may elect to split their 4 weeks ino 2 weeks each of hospital service and coronary intensive care unit.
+Mayo Medical School students may elect to split their 4 weeks into 2 weeks each of hospital service and coronary intensive care unit.

 The primary goal of this elective is to develop proficiency in the diagnostic evaluation and management of patients with cardiovascular disorders.
 Students will have the opportunity to: